 Treatment #4 – Apply hot compresses

-If cold compresses are ineffective, use hot compresses to alleviate inflammation.
-Heat a cloth bag filled with salt in the microwave to a comfortable temperature and apply it to the foot.
-Remove the compress once it cools down.
+If cold compresses are ineffective, use hot compresses such as a warmed salt-filled cloth bag applied to the foot.
+Remove the compress when it cools down.

 Treatment #5 – Perform foot stretching exercises

-Stretching exercises for toes and calves throughout the day help reduce stiffness and support recovery.
-If home treatments fail to relieve plantar fasciitis, consult a Groupe PiedRéseau podiatrist who will recommend personalized treatment to restore foot health and autonomy.
+Regular stretching of toes and calves reduces stiffness and supports recovery.
+If home treatments fail to ease plantar fasciitis pain, consult a Groupe PiedRéseau podiatrist for personalized care and faster recovery.